 (3) If approval is granted under subregulation (2) to a firm or company, the approval extends to any member or employee of the firm or company who holds an auctioneer’s licence under the Auction Sales Act 1973.

+(4) An approval to act as a stock agent in respect of the Midland Saleyard that was granted by the Authority under subregulation (2) and in force immediately before 2 May 2010 —

+(a) continues in force on and after that date in respect of the Muchea Livestock Centre; but

+(b) unless sooner withdrawn, expires at the close of 31 October 2010.

+(5) Nothing in subregulation (4) prevents the Authority from granting a new approval under subregulation (2) to replace an approval that expires under subregulation (4).

 [Regulation 25 inserted in Gazette 2 Feb 1996 p.
-390.]
+390; amended in Gazette 30 Apr 2010 p.
+1600-1.]

-26. Delivery of stock to Midland Saleyard
+26. Delivery of stock to Muchea Livestock Centre

-(1) A person delivering stock to Midland Saleyard shall place the stock in the pens or yards indicated by the Authority.
+(1) A person delivering stock to the Muchea Livestock Centre shall place the stock in the pens or yards indicated by the Authority.

-(2) A person delivering stock to Midland Saleyard and the stock agent (or if there is no stock agent, the owner) shall comply with any directions of the Authority in relation to the delivery, yarding and removal of the stock.
+(2) A person delivering stock to the Muchea Livestock Centre and the stock agent (or if there is no stock agent, the owner) shall comply with any directions of the Authority in relation to the delivery, yarding and removal of the stock.

 [Regulation 26 inserted in Gazette 2 Feb 1996 p.
-390.]
+390; amended in Gazette 30 Apr 2010 p.
+1600-1.]

-27. Care of stock in Midland Saleyard
+27. Care of stock in Muchea Livestock Centre

-Where stock is yarded in Midland Saleyard the stock agent (or if there is no stock agent, the owner) shall —
+Where stock is yarded in the Muchea Livestock Centre the stock agent (or if there is no stock agent, the owner) shall —

 (a) ensure that the stock is properly cared for;